ncn-foreigners/NMAR/reference/trim_weights.md

 ## Details

+Zero weights remain zero; only entries that are positive after nonnegativity enforcement can absorb redistributed mass.

 Internally, a simple water-filling style algorithm is used on the positive weights: the largest weights are successively saturated at the cap and the remaining weights are rescaled by a common factor chosen to